VitahuHere/PJ-Messenger-Scraper/README.md

 # Please use exit() method to remove background processes
 While Messenger Chat is running, it creates a lot of processes that can stay in the background.
-CMD command should also do the job.
+CMD command to remove all background processes.
 ```
 taskkill /IM msedgedriver.exe /F /T
 ```